Drifter-Supremo/mindful-inkwell-journal/memory-bank/deepseek-poetry-issue.md

-# Code Audit & Issue Report: DeepSeek Poetry Generation & Firebase Integration
+# Code Audit & Issue Report: Claude 3.7 Sonnet Poetry Generation & Firebase Integration

+> **Note:** This document has been updated to reflect the migration from DeepSeek to Claude 3.7 Sonnet for poetry generation.

 ## 1. **Observed Issue**
 - **Error:** `Failed to load resource: the server responded with a status of 404 (Not Found)` for `api/generate-poem`.
 - **Context:** This occurs when attempting to generate poetry from a journal entry in the Mindful Inkwell app.
-- **Expected:** The frontend should be able to call an API endpoint (likely `/api/generate-poem`) to generate a poem using DeepSeek AI, and receive a result.
+- **Expected:** The frontend should be able to call an API endpoint (likely `/api/generate-poem`) to generate a poem using Claude 3.7 Sonnet AI, and receive a result.
 - **Actual:** The endpoint is not found (404), so poem generation fails.

 ## 2. **Current Setup Overview**